tegandbiscuits/lets-learn-rails-talk/use-rails.md

 ```

 Note:
-* This isn't needed, but we can also use this `root` method to make the index endpoint go to the task groups index action
+* This isn't needed, but we can also use this `root` function to make the root of the site redirect to the task groups index

 ---